-Kampl is just one example of a Leipzig player who jumps out of bed each morning to be part of a familial environment, where one of the Bundesliga's youngest squads is cultivated rather then castigated.
+Kampl was just one example of a Leipzig player in Rangnick's time who jumped out of bed each morning to be part of a familial environment, where one of the Bundesliga's youngest squads was cultivated rather then castigated.
 Rangnick's introduction of a 'wheel of fortune' instead of fines for breaking club rules; fixed meal times; a ban on the use of cell phones in function rooms; or his insistence on only English and German in the dressing room are no draconian measures.
 On the contrary, in fact.

 "Experience has also taught me that players need clear rules," Rangnick told The Coaches' Voice.
 "But it’s not enough to tell them what they can’t do and have to do.
 Once you stop understanding them, their fears and aspirations, you have to stop managing.
 I see it as my duty to help them deal with all the temptations and the fake reality they’re faced with as young men making a lot of money.

 "Tactics, fitness and rules are all hugely important, but they’re only a means to an end.
 My job – the job – is to improve players.
 Players follow you as a manager if they feel that you make them better.
 That’s the greatest, most sincere motivation there is."